iogbole/israelo/inprogress/2021-01-07-Setting-up-shib-sso-like-a-boss.md

 #### TEST CASE #2

-Attempt to log in to your controller from a new browser session
+Attempt to log in to your Service Provider.
+I used the following steps whilst testing from a browser with AppDynamics controller.

 1. AppDynamics Controller successfully redirects to IdP login page
 2. IdP successfully authenticates the user against your LDAP server